Jeremie Frimpong scores for Bayer Leverkusen in win over FC Köln

 In the 73rd minute, Alejandro Grimaldo hit the back of the net to seal victory for the visitors.

-Frimpong was subbed off before the start of the second half of the thrilling encounter.
+Frimpong was subbed off before the start of the second half in the thrilling encounter.

 He has now scored seven goals and provided seven assists in the German Bundesliga this season.